Updated on May 31, 2023

 Content reviewed by Nicholas G. Glines, Executive Director at New Hope Ranch

-The US Department of Veterans Affairs estimates between 11-20% of servicemen and women have a PTSD diagnosis following their return from war.
+The US Department of Veterans Affairs estimates between 11-20% of servicemen and women have a post-traumatic stress disorder (PTSD) diagnosis following their return from war.
 From this growing number, there is concern over the efficacy of post-war treatment.
 Research indicates that art therapy shows promise in treatment results among veterans.

 There has been a push to implement more art therapy programs among veterans diagnosed with PTSD.

 Active service can be demanding, stressful and troubling for servicemen and women.
 No PTSD is the same as the next, meaning PTSD occurs for different reasons in different people.
 Art therapy can help understand the root cause of one’s PTSD.
 Some forms of trauma in the military include:

 - Combat-Related Trauma: Combat is often associated with hostile military deployment missions, war, disaster relief or peace-keeping missions.
 With this will come various dangers and such dangers contribute to developing PTSD.
 During this time, servicemen and women could encounter a physical injury, lack of support systems and lack of mental health resources during combat.
 The need to remain resilient and move forward can be physically and mentally draining.

 - Military Sexual Trauma (MST): Sexual trauma is prevalent among service members.
 It is sexual harassment that is threatening in character or physical assault of a sexual nature during active duty.
 While more males are in the military, females are 20 times more likely to encounter MST.
 Such cases remain frequent and need attention to address this growing problem.